OpcodePete/i3/README.md

 # i3 tiling window manager

+## My i3
+My primary driver is **Arch Linux** with **i3** on my desktop.

-I use **Arch Linux** and the **i3 tiling window manager** as my primary driver. i3 is the only desktop (wm) that doesn't get in the way - we just click!.
+i3 is the only desktop (wm) that does not get in the way.
+Using other tiling window mangers was not intuitive for me, but using i3, well... it just clicked!

-My desktop (wm) has a Nordic, clean, and somewhat minimalistic look and feel.
-The applications I use have been chosen mostly from Gnome and KDE.
+My **i3** setup uses a Nordic theme, with a clean and minimalistic look and feel.
-I don't need a minimalistic 'light' setup as my machines have more than enough RAM (PC - 16GB RAM, laptop - 32GB RAM).

-I prefer a clean and somewhat minimalist desktop
+The applications I use were chosen primarily from the Gnome and KDE desktop environments.
+My development machines have sufficent memory (PC - 16GB RAM, laptop - 32GB RAM) therefore I do not need to go 'light'.
+I have chosen in my opinion the 'best' apps that can get the job done.
 <br />
 <br />
 ## About
-I've created this repo primarily as a backup of my installation instructions and configuration files, and also to give back to the i3 community to help others setup their systems.
+This repo was created primarily as a backup of my installation instructions and my configuration files.
+Also by sharing my inforation I hope to give back to the i3 community, helping others with their setups and configurations.
 <br />
 <br />
 ## Screenshots